 How to reach Melbourne Zoo

-Melbourne Zoo is in Royal Park, which is only 10 minutes North of the City Centre.
+Melbourne Zoo is in Royal Park, only 10 minutes North of the City Centre.

-From the Melbourne Airport, the Zoo is 18 Kms (11 Miles) away and a quick 20 minutes drive can help you reach there.
+From the Melbourne Airport, the Zoo is 18 km (11 Miles) away, and a quick 20 minutes drive can help you reach there.

-If you prefer taking the Tram to reach the Melbourne Zoo, you must board Tram #58 which runs the route from West Coburg to Toorak.
+If you prefer taking the Tram to reach the Melbourne Zoo, you must board Tram #58, which runs the route from Toorak to West Coburg.

-You can get onto the Tram from William Street in the City Centre and get down at Stop 26, which is right in front of the Melbourne Zoo.
+You can get onto the Tram from William Street in the City Centre and get down at Stop 26, right in front of the Melbourne Zoo.